USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/configuration/styling/coloring/index.md

 terms:
   - term: ANSI escape codes
     definition: Special sequences used in the terminal to control text appearance (color, bold, underline).
-  - term: Variable Persistence
-    definition: Techniques for storing customizations across sessions using configuration files like `.bashrc` or `.zshrc`.
   - term: Configuration file
     definition: Text file like `.bashrc` or `.bash_profile` that define environment variables and other shell settings, including text coloring and prompt styles.